brikis98/yevgeniy-brikman-homepage/_posts/2022-06-02-children-of-ruin.md

 - A good exploration of new several alien species and the vastly different ways they may think about the world.

-- Starts slow, but then hits a wild plot twist (perhaps not a plot twist, but just a significant change) about half way through the book, and then picks up pace to a fairly satisfying conclusion.
+- Starts slow, but then hits a wild plot twist (perhaps not a plot twist, but just a significant change) about halfway through the book, and then picks up pace to a fairly satisfying conclusion.

 ## The not so good